Sterbic/GCDProject/README.md

 Both train and test data sets are read into R and merged into one table.
 At this point the table contains subject IDs, activity IDs and a set of 561 numeric features.

-Feature descriptions are pulled from the `features.txt` file and only features which inlcude `"mean()"` or `"std()"` in their description are retained.
+Feature descriptions are pulled from the `features.txt` file and only features which include `"mean()"` or `"std()"` in their description are retained.
 Such descriptions are set as column names.

 Numeric activity IDs are removed in favor of descriptive activity identifiers (ex.
 WALKING) fetched from the `activity_labels.txt` file.
 At this point a tidy data set is saved to `tidy-dataset.txt`.